|

 Popular

-Bar Districts: North Shore (Finnigans's Wake, McFadden's Pittsburgh, Soho, Firewater's) Strip District (Prive Ultra Lounge, Pure, Altar Bar) Station Square (Buckhead Saloon, Matrix, Steel House) South Side (St. James Place Tavern, Club Cafe, The Smiling Moose) Best Restaurants: Point Brugge Cafe (European) Fat Head's Saloon (American) Station Square (Pittsburgh Rare, Grand Concourse, Gandy Dancer Saloon) Strip District (Church Brew Works, Primanti Bros) Getting to the Stadium: Heinz Field is right downtown and it's well worth driving to the stadium to take in some prime time tailgating with some of the NFL's finest fans.
+Bar Districts: North Shore (Finnigans's Wake, McFadden's Pittsburgh, Soho, Firewater's, McMullen's, The Clark Bar) Strip District (Prive Ultra Lounge, Pure, Altar Bar) Station Square (Buckhead Saloon, Matrix, Steel House) South Side (St. James Place Tavern, Club Cafe, The Smiling Moose) Best Restaurants: Station Square (Pittsburgh Rare, Grand Concourse, Gandy Dancer Saloon) Strip District (Primanti Bros, Church Brew Works, DeLuca's Lidia's, Eleven) Jerome Bettis's Grille 36 (American) Point Brugge Cafe (European) Fat Head's Saloon (American) Getting to the Stadium: Heinz Field is right downtown and it's well worth driving to the stadium to take in some prime time tailgating with some of the NFL's finest fans.
 There's plenty of game day parking all around the stadium.
+Other options include parking in one of the downtown lots and walking across the Roberto Clemente Bridge (closed to vehicular traffic on game days), then taking the adjoining riverwalk directly to the stadium.
+The Gateway Clipper Ferry also runs a riverboat shuttle for fans who park in Station Square to take them to Heinz Field on gameday mornings.
 Where To Stay: Definitely plan on staying in the downtown area if you're going to Heinz Field for a Steelers game.
 There's lots to see and do.
-The Springhill Suites by Marriott is a great hotel that's centrally located and within walking distance to Heinz Field. |
+The Springhill Suites by Marriott is a great hotel that's centrally located and within walking distance to Heinz Field or stay in Station square and take the Gateway Clipper Ferry to the game in the morning. |

 Compare Prices for Pittsburgh Steeler Football Tickets Here: Click on the following links for Pittsburgh Steeler ticket availability at each of the top online ticket brokers on the web.
 Try each link to find the cheapest NFL ticket prices: |